RIT-EVT/rampup/README.md

     git checkout -b feature/[GitHubUsername]/[branch-name]

-With the repository cloned and your development branch created, it time to get started on Phase 0.
+With the repository cloned and your development branch created, it's time to get started on Phase 0.

 ## Phase 0: C++